Pukabyte/alfred/README.md

 ## Usage

 The container runs automatically once started.
 It will:
-1. Delete files from RD mount that are not referenced by symlinks (requires a mount point that allows deletes eg. zurg)
-2. Monitor the specified directory for symlink changes
+1. Monitor the specified directory for symlink changes
-3. Track all symlinks and their targets
+2. Track all symlinks and their targets
-4. Delete target files when their last symlink is removed
+3. Delete target files when their last symlink is removed

 ### Command Line Arguments